Cerphh/Magister/README.md

 ## Resource Hub:
 * Contribute: Share valuable learning resources like lesson plans, worksheets, and other materials to benefit the community.
 Download: Access a vast library of free, downloadable resources curated by fellow educators.
 A search and filter system allows for easy exploration.
+# Events:
+* Employers: A space for users to freely list upcoming events, seminars, and training.
 <hr class="w-48 h-1 mx-auto my-4 bg-gray-100 border-0 rounded md:my-10 dark:bg-gray-700">

 ### Visuals